FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 ### Todo Component

 The todo component is glueing it all together.
-It hosts both other components, reacts to events and calls the `TodoService` when needed.
+It contains both other components, reacts to events and calls the `TodoService` when needed.

 We will _not_ take the HTTP responses of adding and updating the items here as we will add this via SignalR later.